-Not only do electric heaters require a large amount of power to work, but they also need to stay connected to a power supply.
+Not only do electric heaters require a large amount of power to work, but they also need to stay connected to a 12 volt power inverter.
 While they can work well if you park your van at a campground overnight, they’re not the most sustainable option if you hope to stay on the road.

 It’s also worth noting that electric van heaters are usually not as powerful as propane or diesel heaters.
 Thus, they’re best for people who travel in their vans every now and then as a recreational activity.

 As the name suggests, a propane van heater uses propane — a type of gas stored as a liquid — to supply heat.
 The main advantage of propane heaters is their energy-efficient properties.
 Propane van heaters emit lower levels of CO2 than diesel and gasoline heaters, which is better for the environment.
 However, there are a few downsides to propane heaters, such as:

 - Difficult installation: Before using a propane heater, you need to install a tank.
 Due to the weight of these tanks, the installation process may require significant planning.

 - Inconvenience: While a gasoline heater for van life simply taps into the vehicle’s fuel tank, a propane heater above 20 pounds in weight needs to be refueled at propane refilling stations.

 - Higher costs: Not only is propane more expensive than traditional gasoline or diesel, but it also requires more fuel to heat your van.
 This translates to increased costs.

 While propane tanks may be more beneficial to the environment, the inconvenience of visiting propane refilling stations and the high costs associated with the fuel can make it burdensome to use.